Emirates International School – Meadows, THE REVIEW

 Emirates International School – Meadows fields teams in football, netball, rugby tens, cricket and basketball.

 Originally degree educated in business, specialising in HR, he later took his teaching qualification specialising in Physical Education before securing his masters from Queensland in educational leadership and administration scoring a distinction.
-With experience subsequently drawn from schools both from the UK and Australia, Mr Burgess was Principal of Emirates International’s campus in Jumeirah for around three years before leaving to take up a prestige role in China, so in many ways his taking over the role of Principal at the Meadows is very much a coming home.
+With experience subsequently drawn from schools both from the UK and Australia, Mr Burgess was Principal of Emirates International’s campus in Jumeirah for around three years before leaving to take up a prestige role in China, so in many ways his taking over the role of Principal at the Meadows was very much a coming home.

 WhichSchoolAdvisor.com feedback, like that received from its sister school, is broadly positive.
 An above average number of parents recommend the school to other parents and Meadows receives strong scoring for perceived academic performance of the school and the quality of its teaching.
 Scoring is slightly higher than that received for its Jumeirah campus, although this is probably explained by redevelopment at the sister school.